exislow/telegram-stonks-bot/README.md

 - [ ] Add more features.
 - [ ] Comment the whole code.
 - [ ] Proper logging to file.
-- [ ] Optimize traffic usage: Keep symbols in bot_data and link them to chat_data
+- [ ] Optimize traffic usage: Keep symbols in bot_data and link them to chat_data list)
-- [ ] Fix periodic up/down checker: Does not notifies chats.
+- [ ] Fix periodic up/down checker: Does not notify chats.